kapritgithub/BANK-MANAGEMENT-SYSTEM/README.md

 # BANK-MANAGEMENT-SYSTEM

-This is BANK MANAGEMENT SYSTEM end to end project
+This is a BANK MANAGEMENT SYSTEM end to end project